Saturday, April 29, 2017

 Wednesday, April 19, 2017

-Antinomianism is the belief that Christians are not obligated to obey moral laws established by God.
-In other words, it is maintained by some that our faith "frees" us from the requirement of living in accordance to the moral laws of God, which can only be done by His grace.
+Antinomianism is the belief that Christians are not obligated to obey moral commandments set forth by God.
+Adherents of this position maintain that our faith "frees" us from the obligation of living in according to the moral laws of God, which can only be done by His grace.
 The word "antinomianism" is derived from two Greek words, which are "anti" (i.e. against) and "nomos" (i.e. law).
-Antinomianism argues that since Christians are not saved by the keeping of the Law (which is true), God has no laws that He expects us to obey (which is not true).
-This doctrine distorts the biblical teaching on grace by formulating an unbiblical conclusion as to its nature.
+It is argued that since Christians are not saved by the keeping of the Law (which is true), God has no commandments that He expects us to obey (which is not true).
+Therefore, this doctrine distorts the biblical teaching on grace by formulating an unbiblical conclusion as to its nature.

-The Apostle Paul wrote that the unrighteous will not inherit the kingdom of God (1 Corinthians 6:9-10; Galatians 5:19-21; Ephesians 5:5-7), which indicates that God has moral commandments for us to obey.
-True Christians will glorify God for the free gift of salvation that He has given through good works.
+The Apostle Paul wrote that the unrighteous will not inherit the kingdom of God (1 Corinthians 6:9-10; Galatians 5:19-21; Ephesians 5:5-7).
+That strongly suggests He has moral imperatives for us to obey.
+True Christians will bring glorify to God for the free gift of salvation that He has given.
 The New Testament operates on the Law of Christ (1 Corinthians 9:21; Galatians 6:2), which is a law of unmerited grace.
 This "law" instructs us to love God and to love our neighbors as ourselves (Matthew 22:37-40).
-Thus, the law of Christ is simply the moral law of God that the Mosaic Law confirms.
+Thus, the Law of Christ is simply the moral law of God that the Mosaic Law confirms.
 It reflects His character and His nature.

 The Apostle Paul describes the direction of sanctification as becoming more like Christ (Romans 6:1-2).
 We shall know people by their fruits (Matthew 7:15-23).
 We will be judged according to our conduct in this life (Romans 2:6-13; 2 Corinthians 5:10).
 We demonstrate the reality of our faith by our deeds (James 2:14-26).
 Grace and faith do not nullify, but fulfill the Law (Romans 3:31).
 Grace is not to be treated as a smokescreen against holiness in the Christian life.
 Believers ought to be good moral examples.
 Every person needs to submit to Jesus Christ as Lord through faith (Romans 1:5; Jude 4).
 Salvation, broadly speaking, is a moral transformation.